dginhoux/ansible_role.ginhouxnet.iptables/README.md

 ginhouxnet.iptables
 =========

-This ansible role configure iptables
+This ansible role configure iptables.
+It also save rules to ensure rules applied at machine startup.

 Requirements